 Non-members capital involvement includes loans a co-operative borrows from the financial agencies and subsidies and grant directly given by the government, and social donations it receives sometimes.
 The Law makes clear that the state "shall promote the development of FSCs through fiscal support, tax preferential treatments, support in finance, science, technology and talents, as well as through industrial policies" (Article 8).
 More supportive policies are also formulated in Chapter 7 of the Law.
-Article 50 states clearly that the central and local governments shall respectively allocate funds to support the FSCs.
-While Article 49, through supporting the government to assign or entrust with FSCs the construction projects related, also indicates the financial support from the government in the way of project funding.
-Moreover, FSCs also enjoy some preferential treatment in taxation prescribed by the Notice concerning the Relevant Tax Policies for the FSCs (No. 81 of the Ministry of Finance and the State Administration of Taxation, 01-07-2008).
+Article 50 states clearly that the central and local governments shall respectively allocate funds to support the FSCs18.
+While Article 49, through supporting the government to assign or entrust with FSCs the construction projects related, also indicates the financial support from the government in the way of project funding19.
+Moreover, FSCs also enjoy some preferential treatment in taxation prescribed by the Notice concerning the Relevant Tax Policies for the FSCs (No. 81 of the Ministry of Finance and the State Administration of Taxation, 01 July 2008).
 According to Article 51, the state also encourages the commercial financial institutions to provide financial services to the FSCs by diversified means.
 However, it does not provide more regulations in detail dealing with the difficulty in accessing micro-credits, which has been long obsessed by the farmers in China.
 The Number One document of 2009 encourages FSCs to carry out credit mutual-aid.
-In the same year, an Opinion concerning Supporting Financial Services to FSCs (No. 13 of China Banking Regulatory Commission, 05-02-2009) has been issued, fostering pilot program of establishing credit mutual-aid co-operatives based upon FSCs through capital financing from commercial banks.
-Furthermore, the Number One document of 2010 also emphasizes to encourage the
+In the same year, an Opinion concerning Supporting Financial Services to FSCs (No. 13 of China Banking Regulatory

-&lt;sup>16 Which is usually 8% or less in the United States, according to Baarda (1986), for example.
+17Which is usually 8% or less in the United States, according to Baarda (1986), for example.

-&lt;sup>17 These financial supports shall help FSCs in providing services in respect of information and training, quality standards for agricultural production and their authentication, construction of infrastructure for agricultural production, marketing and technology dissemination, etc. Article 50 also states that "priority shall be given to the FSCs in ethnic areas, outlying areas and poverty-stricken areas and to the ones engaging in the production of major farm products which are urgently needed by the State and the society".
+18These financial supports shall help FSCs in providing services in respect of information and training, quality standards for agricultural production and their authentication, construction of infrastructure for agricultural production, marketing and technology dissemination, etc. Article 50 also states that "priority shall be given to the FSCs in ethnic areas, outlying areas and poverty-stricken areas and to the ones engaging in the production of major farm products which are urgently needed by the State and the society".

-&lt;sup>18 Very recently, a further Opinion on Supporting Qualified FSCs to undertake Public Projects concerning Agriculture (No. 6, 04-05-2010) has been promulgated.
+19Very recently, a further Opinion on Supporting Qualified FSCs to undertake Public Projects concerning Agriculture (No. 6, 04 May 2010) has been promulgated.

-establishment of village banks and loan companies along with credit mutual-aid co-operatives.
+Commission, 05 February 2009) has been issued, fostering pilot program of establishing credit mutual-aid co-operatives based upon FSCs through capital financing from commercial banks.
+Furthermore, the Number One document of 2010 also emphasizes to encourage the establishment of village banks and loan companies along with credit mutual-aid co-operatives.
 Actually, supporting policies concerning fostering farmers to establish mutual-aid organizations can be found earlier in the Number One document of 2006.

-Before examining what is happening in practice, I should conclude my discussion on these rules-in-forms by emphasizing one fact that, under the national Law (as its name demonstrates), only one sort of agricultural co-operatives called FSCs can register.
-This indicates that all sorts of other forms including associative co-operatives or co-operatives providing comprehensive services are actually "out of legal".
+Before examining what is happening in practice, I should conclude my discussion on these rules-in-forms by emphasizing one fact that, under the national Law (as its name demonstrates), only one sort of agricultural co-operatives called the FSCs can register.
+This indicates that all sorts of other forms including associative co-operatives or co-operatives providing comprehensive services are actually "out of legal"20.
 It means currently many innovations are perplexed with "a legal mix", which may potentially inhibit the practices conducted by co-operatives in order to motivate members and non-members to contribute more capital.

-IV.
-Rules-in-Use: Empirical Evidence
+4. Rules-in-use: observations in the field